 Norwegian born Belle Gunness immigrated to the U.S. in 1881.
 A series of suspicious fires and deaths (mostly resulting in insurance awards) followed.
 Belle also began posting notices in lovelorn columns to entice wealthy men to her farm, after which they were never seen again.
 Authorities eventually found the remains of over 40 victims on her property, but Belle disappeared without a trace.

-Serial killer.
-Born Brynhild Paulsdatter Strseth on November 22, 1859 in Selbu, Norway.
-The daughter of a stonemason, Belle Gunness immigrated to America in 1881 in search of wealth.
+Belle Gunness was born Brynhild Paulsdatter Strseth on November 11, 1859 in Selbu, Norway.
+The daughter of a stonemason, Gunness immigrated to the United States in 1881 in search of wealth.
 What followed were a series of insurance frauds and crimes, escalating in size and danger.

 Not long after Gunness married Mads Albert Sorenson in 1884, their store and home mysteriously burned down.
 The couple claimed the insurance money for both.
 Soon after, Sorenson died of heart failure on the one day his two life insurance policies overlapped.
 Though her husband's family demanded an inquiry, no charges were filed.
 It is believed the couple produced two children whom Gunness poisoned in infancy for the insurance money.